Monday is my 34th birthday, and on paper, I’ve accomplished nothing.

 In Conclusion: My Thoughts on My Birthday

 So yes … I’m about to turn thirty-four, no longer a published author, and on paper, I’ve accomplished nothing.
-I also have far more freedom and opportunity than a lot of people my age, and for that I’m very grateful.
+I also have more freedom and opportunity than a lot of people my age, and for that I’m very grateful.
 I’m like a thousand high-quality parts that are just sitting on the ground in a big room waiting to be assembled.
 I’m not sure what this fully formed me will look like or if I’ll even live long enough to see her in the mirror.
 But I will keep working on building myself.
-I refuse to let people bring me down.
+I refuse to let a terrible experience bring me down.

 I want to thank everyone who has offered me love, support, and friendship during this rough time—especially my fellow authors.
 Getting closer to a lot of you guys was the best part of this entire experience.
 I feel blessed to be part of such a supportive community.